 DAY 4: Off to Etosha National Park

-After a relaxing breakfast we will be in the vehicle and make our way to meet up with the Ju/’hoansi Bushman, who live in small villages scattered across Bushmanland.
+After breakfast, we will make our way to meet up with the Ju/’hoansi Bushman, who live in small villages scattered across Bushmanland.
 After a quick introduction and greeting ceremony, we set off right away, deep into the bush, with the village hunters, and spend most of the morning with them, looking for anything to prey on with their poisoned arrows, as well as for edible roots, berries, honey and whatever else would be welcomed by the villagers.
 We will break for an early lunch and coffee before we are back in the village again, interacting with the women whose job is to process whatever the hunters brought home from our morning excursion.
 If we are lucky, the villagers will have a good harvest or any other reasons to celebrate tonight, so that we can stay and participate in an original, traditional, non-organized singing and dancing event, before we make our way to Mushara Lodge situated on the boundary of Etosha National Park where we will spend the next 3 nights.

 DAY 5: Etosha National Park

-After breakfast we will explore the game rich eastern section of the park.
-We plan to do a full morning game drive and arrive back at the lodge around lunchtime and after siesta we will be back in the park for an afternoon game drive.
+After breakfast we will explore the game-rich eastern section of the park.
+We plan to do a full morning game drive and arrive back at the lodge around lunchtime and after siesta, we will be back in the park for an afternoon game drive.
 One of the most unique phenomena we will encounter this afternoon is Etosha Pan – a huge, 130km long and 50 km wide ‘nothing’.
 This is the dry, flat, endless bottom of the occasionally flooded Etosha Pan, a ‘must see’ for all adventurers.
 Naturally, the park consists of many more habitats as well, most of which are lush and very much habitable for wildlife, making Etosha one of the best safari destinations in Africa.

 DAY 6: Etosha National Park